arrivapppilot-dotcom/ArrivApp/backend/JUSTIFICATION_NOTIFICATIONS.md

 1. **Login** with teacher credentials
 2. **Navigate** to Justifications page
-3. **View tabs:**
-   - **Nueva Justificación:** Parents use this (not available to teachers)
+3. **Available Tabs (All Functional for Teachers):**
+   - **Nueva Justificación:** Submit justifications for students in their assigned classes
-   - **Ver Justificaciones:** View all justifications for their school
+   - **Ver Justificaciones:** View all justifications for students in their assigned classes
    - **Revisar (Staff):** Review and approve/reject pending justifications

-4. **Approve/Reject Justifications:**
+### Three Main Teacher Actions:

+#### 1. Submit Justifications
+- Navigate to "Nueva Justificación" tab
+- Select a student from their **assigned classes only**
+- Fill in type (Ausencia, Retraso, Salida Anticipada), date, and reason
+- Submit the justification
+- **Parent receives confirmation email**
+- Example use case: Teacher submits absence justification for a student's medical appointment

+#### 2. Review & Approve/Reject
+- Go to "Revisar (Staff)" tab
+- See all pending justifications for their assigned classes
-   - Click "Revisar" button on pending justification
+- Click "Revisar" on any pending justification
-   - Review student name, type, date, and reason
+- Review details and add optional notes
-   - Select "Aprobado" (Approved) or "Rechazado" (Rejected)
+- Select "Aprobado" or "Rechazado"
-   - Add optional notes (e.g., "Appointment confirmation provided")
 - Submit decision
-   - **Parent receives email** with approval/rejection status
+- **Parent receives approval/rejection email immediately**

+#### 3. Delete Justifications
+- Go to "Ver Justificaciones" tab
+- Find the justification (filters available)
+- Click delete/remove (if UI supports it)
+- Justification is removed from system

+### Teacher Class Scope
+- Teachers ONLY see students from their **assigned classes**
+- When created/updated, teachers are assigned specific classes (e.g., "3A", "4B")
+- All operations (view, submit, review, delete) respect this class assignment
+- Cannot see or interact with students outside their classes
+- Cannot see justifications from other teachers' classes

 ### Teacher Permissions
-- ✅ Can view all justifications for their school
+- ✅ Can view justifications for students in their assigned classes
+- ✅ Can submit justifications for students in their assigned classes
-- ✅ Can approve/reject justifications for any student in their school
+- ✅ Can approve/reject justifications for students in their assigned classes
+- ✅ Can delete justifications for students in their assigned classes
 - ✅ Can add notes/observations when reviewing
-- ✅ Cannot delete justifications
+- ✅ Can filter by status, type, date range
+- ❌ Cannot see students outside their assigned classes
-- ✅ Cannot modify student records
+- ❌ Cannot modify student records
-- ✅ School-scoped filtering (only see their school's data)
+- ❌ Cannot see other schools' data

 ### Email Notifications for Teachers
 Teachers do NOT receive emails for justifications.
 However, when they approve/reject a justification, the **parent** receives an email notification immediately.